silaskoemen/silaskoemen/README.md

-Currently studying the MSc Statistics at Imperial College and mainly interested in Machine Learning and Data Science with applications in Public Health or Public Good
+Just started working as a Data Scientist at QuantCo (health care division) after finishing the MSc Statistics at Imperial College London.
+Mainly interested in Machine Learning and Data Science with applications in Public Health or Public Good

 <!---
 silaskoemen/silaskoemen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.